ethereum/ethereum-org-website/src/content/developers/docs/intro-to-ethereum/index.md

 ## What is ether? {#what-is-ether}

-The purpose of ether, the cryptocurrency, is to allow for the existence of a market for computation.
-Such a market provides an economic incentive for participants to verify/execute transaction requests and to provide computational resources to the network.
+The purpose of ether, the cryptocurrency, is to allow for a market for computation.
+Such a market provides an economic incentive for participants to verify and execute transaction requests and provide computational resources to the network.

-Any participant who broadcasts a transaction request must also offer some amount of ether to the network, as a bounty to be awarded to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.
+Any participant who broadcasts a transaction request must also offer some amount of ether to the network as a bounty to be awarded to whoever eventually does the work of verifying the transaction, executing it, committing it to the blockchain, and broadcasting it to the network.

-The amount of ether paid is a function of the length of the computation.
-This also prevents malicious participants from intentionally clogging the network by requesting the execution of infinite loops or resource-intensive scripts, as these actors will be continually charged.
+The amount of ether paid corresponds to the time required to do the computation.
+These bounties also prevent malicious participants from intentionally clogging the network by requesting the execution of infinite computation or other resource-intensive scripts, as these participants must pay for computation time.

 ## What are smart contracts? {#what-are-smart-contracts}